alkobtan-OR/pslp/README.md

 ## Alternate Representation

-A solution can also be represented as a vector $u$ which list the stack number where each item is stacked in the order of their arrival.
+A solution can also be represented as a vector $u$, which lists the stack number where each item is placed.
+The elements of vector $u$ are ordered according to the items’ arrival sequence:

 $$
 u = (u_1, u_2, \dots, u_N), \quad u_i \in \{1,\dots,S\}.
 $$

-Since the first-come-first-stacked policy is fulfilled, the items of the same stack are stored in the same order of their arrival.
-In other words, the later arriving items are stacked above the earlier ones.
+Since the first-come-first-stacked policy is followed, the items assigned to the same stack are stored in their order of arrival.
+In other words, later arriving items are stacked above earlier ones.

-Considering the mentioned example, the solution vector $u$ for the solution 1 and solution 2 are as follows:
+Considering the earlier mentioned example, the solution vector $u$ for the solution 1 and solution 2 are as follows:

 **solution 1**: u = (1, 2, 2, 2, 1, 1)